sharat5797/parabank-web-automation/README.md

 9. Loan Request
 10. Update contact info

-Write Web automation for testing the **first 5** features of this application.
+Write Web automation for testing the **last 5** features of this application.
 Expectations:
 - Some MUST have features in your automation solution -
 - Test Case documentation (Including +ve and -ve scenarios)